Edward Berry

-Rear-Admiral Sir Edward Berry, 1st Baronet, KCB (17 April 1768 – 13 February 1831) was a British Royal Navy officer primarily known for his role as flag captain of Rear Admiral Horatio Nelson's ship HMS Vanguard at the Battle of the Nile, prior to his knighthood in 1798.
-He had a long and prestigious naval career and also commanded HMS Agamemnon at the Battle of Trafalgar.
+Rear-Admiral of the Red Sir Edward Berry, 1st Baronet, KCB (17 April 1768 – 13 February 1831) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.
+He is best known for his role as flag captain of Horatio Nelson at the Battle of the Nile in 1798.
+Berry enjoyed a long and prestigious naval career and commanded HMS Agamemnon at the Battle of Trafalgar.